Respiratory therapy

 4. Integrate pertinent clinical data into recommendations for appropriate critical care interventions.

-5. Understand ethical theories and principles as they apply to patient scenarios.
+5. Apply ethical theories and principles to make recommendations for patient scenarios.

-6. Analyze multiple perspectives on current issues in healthcare
+6. Integrate multiple perspectives to analyze current issues in health care.

 Accreditation